Get extra with your next art project for kids with fancy oil pastel resist watercolors on canvas!

 To make your own oil pastel watercolor resist on canvas, you’ll need:

 - watercolor paints

 I set the boys up at the table, side by side, with the blank canvas and the oil pastels.

 George got right into it.
 Scribbling all over.

-Henry was a little more hesitant and tried his best to draw something that he could.
+Henry was a little more hesitant and tried his best to draw something.
 He made lots of parallel lines.

 But that’s okay.
-He quickly grabbed a paper towel (all on his own) and tried to wipe it up as best he could.
+He quickly grabbed a paper towel – all on his own – and tried to wipe it up as best he could.

 And this is one that will hang in Henry’s room.
 He just has to decide where he wants it.